Become A Professional Home Organizer

-Now that your own home is “Konmari’d” like a pro, it’s time to open up shop and get serious about making money, because as you’re well aware, that debt snowball isn’t going to pay itself off.
+Now that your own home is “Konmari’d” like a pro, it’s time to open up shop and get serious about making money by becoming a professional organizer, because as you’re well aware, that debt snowball isn’t going to pay itself off.

-Everything you need to start your side hustle… now
+Everything you need to start either your side hustle or a full time professional organizing career… now

 You’re both organized and super motivated to get your financial life on track (because wouldn’t it be nice if your bank account was as zen as your closet?) …So now what?
 I’m going to walk you through the exact steps you need to launch your profitable professional organizing business.
 And the best part?
 This is a great side hustle — which means you can work it around your day job, kid’s schedule, or whatever else you’ve got going on right now.

-⭐️ SO IMPORTANT: Professional organizing businesses require very little overhead costs, which is why it’s the greatest side hustle on the planet for people like us.
+⭐️ SO IMPORTANT: Becoming a professional organizer requires very little overhead costs, which is why it’s the greatest side hustle on the planet for people like us.
 And yet…

 When I started my organizing business, I absolutely wasted time AND money (that I did not have to spend) on some of the wrong things.
 It’s why I’m so passionate about setting you on the right path, so you can have a business that pays well and makes you happy.

-These are the 3 steps you need to take to launch your biz efficiently, while staying calm and sane in the process (that last part is just as important as the first!).
+These are the 3 steps you need to take to launch your pro organizing business efficiently, while staying calm and sane in the process (that last part is just as important as the first!).